SanjanaReddy7707/CrickQuick/README.md

 2. Open Google Chrome and go to chrome://extensions/.
 3. Enable "Developer mode" in the top-right corner of the extensions page.
 4. Click "Load unpacked" and select the folder where you cloned this repository.
-5. CrickQuick Chrome extension will be installed and ready to use.
+5. The CrickQuick Chrome extension will be installed and ready to use.

 ### Option 2: Download ZIP